illinois-ceesd/summer-reu-2021/3-transport.md

 | $+\sqrt{1/3}$ | $1.7813$ | 1     | $1.7813$     |
 |               |          |       | $\sum_i w_i e^{-x} = 2.3427$ |

 The absolute error is $2.3504 - 2.3427 = 0.0077$, and the method is far more efficient for most practical integrals than other rules of integration.
+Gaussian quadrature is most appropriate when the integrand is relatively less expensive than the integration itself, which applies to many cases without analytical solutions.

 A very similar technique holds for surface integration of the flux.

 <img src="./img/fvm-cell-quadrature-face.png" width="80%"/>

 **Figure**.
 Surface flux integration with one, two, and three quadrature points per cell face.

+(If you set things up properly, your nodes in each element correspond to your numerical quadrature points!)

 ##  Error Sources